Level 2 Classical Studies

 Teacher in Charge:

 Classical Studies is an academic course that broadly focuses on Ancient Rome and Ancient Greece with a focus on mythology, heroism, gender roles, art and daily life.
 If you are interested in social behaviour and the reasons for our social norms, Classics will suit you.
+This course is one of the literacy courses that offer you both writing and reading credits.

 In this course you will need to: